T3 – Safeguarding

 - You ensure that standards and best practices relevant to your work are identified and considered.

-- You ensure that relevant people are informed of decisions and formally approve them if necessary.
+- You ensure that the relevant people are informed of decisions and formally approve them if necessary.

 - You ensure that decisions and approvals, especially those from external sources, are recorded and traceable.